-It’s critical during the bankruptcy process that you disclose all relevant information – including any pending litigation – to your Los Angeles Chapter 7 bankruptcy lawyer.
+It’s critical during the bankruptcy process that you disclose all relevant information – including any pending litigation – to your Woodland Hills Chapter 7 bankruptcy lawyer.

 Otherwise‚ as was the case in Auday v.
 Wet Seal Retailer‚ it may negatively affect the outcome of both cases.

 Additionally‚ if you are contemplating some other litigation around the time of your bankruptcy filing‚ your attorney may advise you on the impact one case may have on the other.
 If you have time to wait to file the other case under the statute of limitations‚ you may want to hold off.

 Here’s what happened in this case‚ according to court documents:

 The plaintiff was fired from her job at a clothing retail store.
 She suspected it had to do with age discrimination.
 A few days later‚ she and her husband filed for bankruptcy.
 Now‚ she is attempting to sue her former employer‚ but her claim was lumped into the property of her estate when she entered bankruptcy.

 The plaintiff says she was 47-years-old in late 2008 when she began work at a clothing store chain that markets to young women.
 The supervisor‚ who was in her 20s‚ began to complain about the plaintiff’s attire‚ saying she should dress more age-appropriate.
 Other employees commented similarly.
 After eight months‚ she was fired.
 She informed the company via letter that she intended to sue.

 Four days after the firing‚ she and her husband filed for bankruptcy‚ listing $511‚000 in liabilities.
 They declared about $205‚000 in assets‚ but did not include the age discrimination claim the plaintiff had filed.